CoNarrative/glujs-guide-built/specifications-in-full.md

 `ShouldHave` blocks assert expectations about the result of the store step - what *should have* happened or what the UI now *should have*.
 It is an alias on the Jasmine `expect` function, though we prefer to use `ShouldHave` as it keeps writing all of our expectation sentences consistently.
 The ShouldHave function receives two arguments - the expectation in plain English, and then a function that contains one or more *expectations*, also known as *assertions*.

 For the expectations, we simply use the excellent out-of-the-box Jasmine matchers.
-However, there are a number of gluJS helper functions:
+However, there are a number of GluJS helper functions:

 ####getRequestsFor